-SECTION 1 Introduction Section 1.1 You are enrolled in Blue KC Essential (PPO), which is a Medicare PPO
+SECTION 1 Introduction Section 1.1 You are enrolled in Blue KC Valor (PPO), which is a Medicare PPO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Blue KC Essential (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care coverage through our plan, Blue KC Valor (PPO).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-Blue KC Essential (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+Blue KC Valor (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
+This plan does not include Part D prescription drug coverage.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/affordable-care-act/individuals-and-families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.